 (extra ballet classes at the Ballet 3 level and Pre Pointe/Pointe 1 are optional, the Pre Pointe/Pointe 1 class is required for dancers who wish to study en pointe)

-At least five Ballet 5 classes and one Pointe class per week
+At least five Ballet 5 classes and one Pointe or Pre-Pointe class per week

-At least six Ballet 6 classes, one Pointe class, and Partnering class per week
+At least six Ballet 6 classes and one Pointe class per week

 Performance classes give students the opportunity to prepare a piece of choreography for classes participating in Ballet Chesapeake's Spring Production.
 Performance classes are held in the Winter and Spring sessions only and students wishing to perform will have an additional 30 minutes each week in addition to technique classes to learn and refine their dance for the performance.
 This ensures a high quality production with well rehearsed choreography and it also offers students a higher level of training.
 A better learning environment is offered by giving students more time to focus on learning and perfecting new skills and vocabulary during technique classes.

 Students participating in the DCM pre-professional ballet program will have the opportunity to schedule one evaluation conference each year with the school director and other faculty members.
 Conferences help the DCM staff offer constructive advice about a students progress, strengths, and weaknesses to dancers and parents in a positive manner.
 Conferences also allow students and parents to address any concerns they might have about the DCM program.
 Talking to students and parents helps the DCM staff identify each student's individual goals and come up with a plan of action to help students grow as dancers and achieve their goals.

 Workshops are offered in shorter sessions or single days periodically throughout the year, some sponsored by the Ballet Chesapeake.
 Workshop topics may include modern, adagio (partnering), composition, and social and cultural dance forms.